 One study shows that, in a test group, people were more likely to make a decision when the message was easier to read.
 Following that philosophy, creating call-to-actions using highly readable fonts should encourage the most engagement.

-Like many things in this world, even fonts can be classified as masculine and feminine.
+Like many things, even fonts can be classified as masculine and feminine.
 Feminine fonts can be described as fine, serifed, sleek, and elegant, and masculine fonts can be characterized as being blocky and bold.

-The oldest debate in the world of fonts has been to serif or not to serif (take the recent Google logo redesign for example).
+The oldest debate in the world of fonts has been whether to serif or not to serif.
 The difference is in the tiny little brush strokes at the end of a letter.
-There are plenty theoretical arguments in favor of both styles, but ultimately, there doesn’t deem to be any scientific evidence that endorses the use of one over the other.

 Although, it does appear that most users prefer sans serif fonts for websites and email but prefer serif fonts in business documents.
 That means that Times New Roman might still be the standard for resumes, but Arial is better as the default for your inbox.

 There’s still a lot we don’t really know about the typeface.
 Can the font you use make your work seem more authoritative?
 Perhaps there is no significant difference between the serif Georgia (my all-time favorite font) and sans serif Tahoma.